BSc Hons Prosthetics & Orthotics

 Why this course?

-We offer the only four-year prosthetics and orthotics degree in the UK
+We offer the only four-year prosthetics and orthotics undergraduate Honours degree in the UK

-The only way to join the profession of prosthetics and orthotics in the UK is by graduating with an Honours degree in prosthetics and orthotics, which is approved by the Health and Care Professions Council.
-Strathclyde's BSc (Hons) programme, within the Department of Biomedical Engineering, is one of only two such approved degrees in the UK.
+The only way to join the profession of prosthetics and orthotics in the UK is by having a recognised qualification, which is approved by the Health and Care Professions Council (HCPC).
+Graduates from Strathclyde’s BSc (Hons) programme are eligible to apply to HCPC.

 We run the only course in the UK with accreditation from the International Society for Prosthetics and Orthotics.